LAION-AI/audio-dataset/data_preprocess/README.md

 split according to the dataset split.
 If there is no split of the dataset, please randomly leave-out 10% of the dataset as test set.

+Note that we have a tool aiming at doing this, the path is `/data_preprocess/split_and_rename.py`.

 ```
 preprocessed_dataset_dir
 ├── Dataset_A